dschinkel/babysitter-kata/Readme.md

 Use this to start a project very quickly such as a kata where you do not need anything fancy but just babel and ability to run tests and run JS and Node

-Note: I do plan on keeping this _fairly_ up-to-date with the the current version of Babel.
-Currently it's version 7.
+Note: I do plan on keeping this _fairly_ up-to-date with the the current version of Babel, mocha, and Jest.
+Currently Babel is version 7.

 # Contents
 #### Configured for: